nightjob/livegame/README.md

 `Game logic dictates a character's damage and is calculated using this algorithm:`

-- If a character has an activePet, we take the activePet's damage as starting value, and add it to the character's magic damage.
+- If character has an activePet, we take the activePet's damage as starting value, and add it to the character's magic damage.
 - If a character is casting a spell, we take the spell's damage and add it to the character's magic damage.
 - If a character has neither an activePet, nor a spell, we take their weapon's damage, and add it to the character's attack damage.